Englisches Seminar

 What?

 To help you with continuing your studies after the first semester, we offer online counselling.
-There will be an online info meeting in July.
+There will be an online info meeting at the end of the winter term.

 It is essential that you consult the information on this website before you attend the info meeting.
 The info meeting is primarily intended to give you a forum for asking questions rather than giving too much input.
 All you need to know will be available in preparation for the info meeting way ahead of time.